okhlybov/vscode-msys2/README.md

 This configuration is set up to work with the CMakeTools extension which provides the toolchain in effect.

 The  `includePath`, `defines`, `*Standard`, `intelliSenseMode` properties are likely to be tailoerd to meet the specific needs, though the default values can be used as a starting point.

+## MPI support

+Staring with version `0.10.0` the extension has built-in support for MPI detection & compilation for relevant toolchains.
+Currently the only supported MPI provider is [Microsoft MPI](https://learn.microsoft.com/en-us/message-passing-interface/microsoft-mpi) (aka MS-MPI).

+While Cygwin has [OpenMPI](https://www.open-mpi.org/) support it's not (yet) covered by this extension.

+As a result, the only MPI-capable toolchains so far are MinGW*, UCRT* and Clang*.

+__Note that the MS-MPI is fully supported by the Visual Studio & Windows-native CMake which allows for MPI code compilation from within Visual Studio Code as well.__

+In order to compile & run MPI codes both runtime and SDK packages are required to be installed.
+The runtime package which can be obtained from the aforementioned location is required by all relevant toolchains (Visual Studio included).
+As for SDK, Visual Studio consumes the official SDK package which is obtaned along with the runtime.
+On the contrary, the MSYS2-based toolchains require toolchain-specific `msmpi` packages which should be installed manually with Pacman.

+__Please note that the CMakeTools configuration above is extended to accomodate new functionality.
+As a consequence, per user CMake Kits confuguration must be revised.__

 ## Troubleshooting